fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     model <a href="#references">[2]</a>, a state-of-the-art neural network architecture for time series data, for detecting epileptic seizures from the readings of a wearable tri-axial accelerometer.
-We will train and validate the InceptionTime model on tri-axial accelerometer data collected from six participants who mimicked epileptic seizures based on a given medical protocol.
+We will train and validate the InceptionTime model on tri-axial accelerometer data collected from six participants who mimicked epileptic seizures following a specific medical protocol.
 We will find that the InceptionTime model achieves a ROC-AUC score of 99.63% on this dataset.
     </p>